 The World Parkinson Coalition

-The next World Parkinson Congress will be held in Kyoto, Japan from June 4-7, 2019.
+The next World Parkinson Congress will be held in Barcelona, Spain from June 7-10, 2022.

 The World Parkinson Coalition is a nonprofit organization dedicated to providing an international forum to learn about the latest scientific discoveries, medical practices, caregiver initiatives and advocacy work related to Parkinson’s disease.
 The WPC hosts the World Parkinson Congress every three years.
 The fourth Congress was held in Portland, Oregon in September 2016.
 As an official partner organization, Brain Support Network Board members spoke about BSN’s brain donation mission and the educational resources we have on atypical parkinsonism disorders. www.worldpdcoalition.org